thinkdatascience/thinkdatascience.github.io/_posts/2019-08-08-write-a-new-post.md

 from sklearn.linear_model import LinearRegression from sklearn.metrics import r2_score
 ```

 For this article, we chose the Boston House Prices data set, which is also available in sklearn package.
-More info here.
+More info [here]{https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html}.
 This dataset has 503 rows and 13 columns.

 ```python
 data  = pd.read_csv("boston.csv")